interzonedev/OddJob/README.md

 OddJob - An Object Oriented JavaScript Framework
 ================================

-OddJob is a way to have Java-like object inheritence and package organization.
+OddJob is a way to have Java-like object inheritance and package organization.

 More info coming soon.